Signed in as:

 The primary financial driver of the FLP/FLLC structure is the application of valuation discounts to transferred minority interests.
 Because a limited partnership interest lacks both control and a ready market for liquidation, its fair market value is inherently lower than the pro-rata value of the underlying assets.

 Valuation experts quantify these as the Discount for Lack of Control (DLOC) and the Discount for Lack of Marketability (DLOM), which are applied multiplicatively.
-For a portfolio within an FLLC, a 40% interest has a pro-rata value of .
-Applying a 15% DLOC and a 25% DLOM results in up to [$20,000,000 Additional Unburdened Transfered Wealth] for a married couple when applied ot a $30M business or asset, saving $8M in estate taxes.
+For a portfolio within an FLLC, a 40% interest has a pro-rata value of $12M.
+Applying a 15% DLOC and a 25% DLOM results in up to [$20,000,000 Additional Unburdened Transfered Wealth] for a married couple when applied to a $30M business or asset, saving $8M in estate taxes.

 7 W. Figueroa St., Ste.
 300, 93101 - Santa Barbara Office